Stourhead Whitesheet Hill walk

 Start: Visitor Reception, grid ref: ST 77838 34024

-From the Visitor Reception building in the main car park follow signs to the walled garden and house.
-Join the main driveway towards the house and go through the metal kissing gate, part-way along on the right-hand side.
-Following the orange waymarkers, head for the stile on the right of Drove Lodge, a 19th-century building which may have been used by drovers before the creation of parkland around the house.
-Go over the stile and through the woodland paths to the road.
-Turn left along the road towards Drove Lodge.
+From the main car park, go through visitor reception.
+Follow the zig zag path, go over the bridge in to the walled garden and follow signs to Stourhead House.
+Join the main driveway towards the house and go through the metal kissing gate diagonally to the right.
+Following the waymarkers, head for the stile on the right of Drove Lodge, a 19th century building which may have been used by drovers before the creation of parkland around the House.
+Go over the stile and through the woodland path to the main road.
+Carefully turn left along the road towards Drove Lodge.

 When you reach beech clump you will see a memorial dedicated to the airmen who lost their lives here when their Dakota plane crashed after taking off from RAF Zeals in 1945.